 We put the safety net in place, in hopes that we will never have to use it.
-The car insurance claim process can be grueling, and it would be best case scenario if we never had to deal with it.
+The car insurance claim process can be grueling, and it would be a best-case scenario if we never had to deal with it.

 My husband and I recently got a taste of what it’s like to deal with the car insurance claim process.
 We’ve learned a number of important lessons during our experience and hope that if you ever have to deal with a similar situation, that you are better off from reading our story.